Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Characterizing Weight Update Sparsity

-\paragraph{Dataset.} We train on mathematical reasoning tasks using reinforcement learning with verifiable rewards (RLVR)~\citep{deepseekr1}.
-Specifically, we use the MATH dataset~\citep{hendrycks2021math}.
-From the 7,500 training examples (spanning multiple subjects), we extract a stratified 500-example validation split that remains fixed throughout training; the remaining 7,000 problems form our training set.
-We sample rollouts with temperature $1.0$ and top-$p = 1.0$ to encourage exploration, following~\citet{deepseekr1}.

-Additionally, we demonstrate in \Cref{sec:experiments} that these findings generalize beyond mathematical reasoning to code generation tasks.

-\paragraph{Reward.} We use reinforcement learning with verifiable rewards (RLVR)~\citep{deepseekr1}.
-For mathematical reasoning, we use a composite reward based on correctness, formatting, and thinking presence.
-Full reward formulations for both tasks are provided in \Cref{app:reward_details}.

-\paragraph{Training duration.} We train for 400 steps.
-This duration is sufficient to observe both early-training dynamics and stable-phase behavior while remaining computationally tractable across multiple model scales and experimental conditions.
-We verify that training has converged within this window by examining pass@1 accuracy curves on validation sets across all models (\Cref{app:training_curves}); performance plateaus by step 400 in most cases.

-\paragraph{Sparsity metric.} We measure \emph{weight update sparsity} as the fraction of parameters that remain bitwise identical between consecutive optimization steps.
-Formally, given parameters $\theta_t$ at step $t$, sparsity is $|\{i : \theta_{t+1}^{(i)} = \theta_t^{(i)}\}| / d$ where $d$ is the total parameter count.
-Higher sparsity indicates fewer changed parameters and greater potential for compression.
-We provide formal definitions, including the generalization to $k$-step sparsity (comparing $\theta_t$ to $\theta_{t+k}$), in \Cref{app:sparsity_definitions}.
+\textbf{Setup.} We measure sparsity under GRPO with DAPO-inspired hyperparameters~\citep{yu2025dapo} on MATH~\citep{hendrycks2021math} across Qwen2.5-Instruct (0.5B, 1.5B, 7B)~\citep{qwen2.5}, Llama-3.2-3B-Instruct~\citep{llama3}, and Gemma-3-4B-it~\citep{gemma3}.
+Runs use learning rate $3 \times 10^{-6}$, asymmetric clipping, 400 steps, 4 random seeds, and a composite reward based on correctness and formatting.
+Full experimental details are in \Cref{app:experimental_details}; training converges within this window for all models (\Cref{app:training_curves}).\\ \textbf{Sparsity metric.} We measure \emph{weight update sparsity} after casting parameters to BF16, the dtype used by the next forward pass.
+Let $\bar{\theta}_t = \operatorname{cast}_{\mathrm{BF16}}(\theta_t)$ denote this BF16 view after optimization step $t$.
+Per-step sparsity is $|\{i : \bar{\theta}_{t+1}^{(i)} = \bar{\theta}_{t}^{(i)}\}| / d$, where equality is bitwise and $d$ is the total parameter count.
+Higher sparsity indicates fewer parameter changes that affect computation and greater potential for compression.
+We provide formal definitions, including the generalization to $k$-step sparsity (comparing $\bar{\theta}_t$ to $\bar{\theta}_{t+k}$), in \Cref{app:sparsity_definitions}.